-While India has achieved almost full coverage in terms of water supply infrastructure provision, the sustainability of service delivery is not maintained over the period.
-Due to this the water supply and sanitation coverage of habitations has become uncertain and changes with time and habitations move back and forth of full coverage.
-Slippage is the term often used to reflect unsustainable service delivery of water, sanitation and hygiene (WASH) services, especially in rural areas.
-Of late slippage is attracting attention at the policy level though slippage is as old as the coverage of water supply services.
+Gram Puraskar'2 villages are also found to be slipping back (Ramachandrudu, et.al., 2009).
+Slippage is also attracting attention at the policy level though slippage is as old as the coverage of water supply services (GoI, 2008).
 One of the possible reasons is that the sector as a whole is not a policy priority of the state.
-It remains unclear as to why the sector is not prioritised2.
+It remains unclear as to why the sector is not prioritised3, as it can be observed in the budget allocations towards the sector (Reddy, 2010).
 Fortunately, the MDG targets have stirred the policy attention in this direction.
-Further, as the infrastructure coverage reaching universal in most of the states, recurrent fund allocations for the completed or covered habitations is getting noticed and calling for explanations from the line departments.
+Further, as the infrastructure coverage becomes universal in most of the states, recurrent fund allocations for completed or covered habitations are getting noticed.
 WASH slippage is defined as the occurrence of a certain level of WASH services that has fallen back in a defined period of time to a lower level of services (WASH Slippage Meeting Statement, June 2009).
-In terms of service delivery, some systems start slipping almost immediately from the moment they are installed others are fine for a while before they start to slip.
+In terms of service delivery, some systems start slipping almost immediately from the moment they are installed while others are fine for a while before they start to slip.
 Also the rate of slippage is not necessarily uniform.
 Some systems slip rapidly initially and then the rate declines and so on.
-In other words, habitations relapse from fully covered (FC) status to partially covered (PC) or not covered (NC) or no safe source (NSS) categories (GoI, 2008).
-Even the habitations that achieved full Water, Sanitation and Hygiene coverage and receive Nirmal Gram Puraskar (NGP) awards struggle to maintain their status, especially in terms of open defecation free and hygiene condition.
+In other words, habitations relapse from fully covered (FC) status to partially covered (PC) or not covered (NC) or no safe source (NSS) categories4 (GoI, 2008).
+Even the habitations that achieved full Water, Sanitation and Hygiene coverage and have received the Nirmal Gram Puraskar (NGP) awards struggle to maintain their status, especially in terms of open defecation free (ODF) and hygiene conditions.
+In fact, evidence is building up that NGP habitations are slipping back.